jim3/Inventory-Management-App-Express-EJS-Sequelize/README.md

 ### Description

-A "work-in-progress" project to create a RESTful API for a basic inventory management application for fasteners.
+A "work-in-progress" RESTful API for a parts inventory management application for fasteners.
 The app is built with Node.js, Express, EJS template engine and Sequelize ORM.
-The database is SQLite3.<br>
+The database is SQLite3.

 ---

 ### API Endpoints

 | Method | Endpoint   | Description    |